Mallory Ervin

 Mallory Christina Ervin (born October 26, 1985) is an American YouTube personality, former entertainer and former beauty pageant titleholder from Morganfield, Kentucky.
 She held the title of Miss Kentucky 2009 and was 4th runner-up to Miss America 2010.
 In September 2010, it was announced that she competed on The Amazing Race 17 with her father Gary Ervin.
 The Amazing Race was filmed in May and June 2010 and premiered on September 26, 2010.
 Gary and Mallory were also one of the teams to return for The Amazing Race 18, which premiered on February 20, 2011.
-Ervin returned to the race to join Mark Jackson in The Amazing Race 24: All Stars, after Jackson's teammate William "Bopper" Minton was deemed unfit to race due to health reasons.
+Ervin returned to the race to join Mark Jackson in The Amazing Race 24: All Stars, after Jackson's teammate William "Bopper" Minton was deemed unfit to race for health reasons.

 Miss Kentucky

-Ervin won the title of Miss Kentucky on July 18, 2009, when she received her crown from outgoing titleholder Emily Cox.
+Ervin won the title of Miss Kentucky 2009, on July 18, 2009, when she received her crown from outgoing titleholder Emily Cox.
 She is a graduate of the Sewanee: The University of the South in Tennessee with a degree in Theater Arts.
 Her platform was Autism Awareness.
 Her talent was a vocal performance.